Techshailesh/Python/Basics/basic_sequence_operations.md

 ![Snip20230130_29](https://user-images.githubusercontent.com/93876736/215458091-d2b85fcf-6d45-4f1a-a0de-6997f102182e.png)

-Now , in next example when we try to combine "LIST" objects with "STRING" , it doesn't allow.
+Now , in next example when we try to combine "LIST" (BrandList) objects with "STRING" (Brand) , it doesn't allow.
 That's not allowed.
-You can combine two objects of the same type.They are not the same.
+You can combine two objects of the same type.
+They are not the same

+To combine Brand and Brandlist, and the get the result as a list, we need to convert the str object name to a list by placing **square brackets[]** at either end, as shown below.

 ![Snip20230130_30](https://user-images.githubusercontent.com/93876736/215458294-111cabec-9960-4619-ba46-90d33a4266c0.png)